|Resource Name &|

 |Fulltext:||This resource does not provide direct access to fulltext content.|

 |Vendor Name:||Web of Science / Thomson Reuters|

 |Research Guides:||Architecture, Art and Art History, English Literature & Language, History, Music, Theatre, Web of Science Usage Guide|

 |Special usage notes:||

-For electronic access options, use (more information).
-To see if we own a paper copy of the item, search the title via our online catalog, InfoKat; use the InfoKat link on the Get Text UK menu to have the item searched automatically by its ISSN.
-If we do not own the item in any format, and you are a UK-affiliate, you may request the item through ILLiad; use the Get Text UK menu and have the requested item's bibliographic information automatically entered into the ILLiad form.
+For electronic access options, use the button that appears below the citation in your search results (more information).
+To see if we own a paper copy of the item, search the title in InfoKat Discovery.
+If we do not own the item in any format, and you are a UK-affiliate, you may request the item through ILLiad.